ilmarsL/skills_addon/readme.md

-Small extension I wrote while learning javascript.
+Small extension I started writing while learning javascript.
 It allows you to keep track of skills/technologies mentioned in job requirements.
 Saved data can later be used to visualize  relationships between those skills and potentially help to choose what to learn next.

 ## Installation
 Signed extension can be found in signed folder.
 Currently works only on Firefox.